tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 The MPLS base YANG module augments the "routing" read-write (rw) and "routing-state" read-only (ro) branches of the ietf-routing module defined in {{RFC8022}}.
-The approach described in {{I-D.openconfig-netmod-opstate}} is adopted to represent data pertaining to configuration intended, applied state and derived state data elements.
-Each container in the model holds a "config" and "state" sub-container.
-The "config" sub-container contains the intended configuration data, and the state sub-container contains both the applied configuration and any derived state, such as counters or statistical information.

 This document defines the specification for the "ietf-mpls" YANG module that provides base components of the MPLS data model.
 It is expected that other MPLS